akshaybadola/itlab2018/docs/3-concluding_python.md

 ### Advanced exercise
-- **Write a generator which takes a set of images and crops random fixed sized patches from a random subset, normalizes them (subtracts by the mean and divides by the standard deviation) and returns it.**
+- **Write a generator which takes a set of images and crops random fixed sized patches from a random subset, normalizes them (subtracts by the mean and divides by the standard deviation) and returns it.
+Use pillow for the image processing tasks**

 ## Nuances of Threading in Python ##